 There may be costs for participating at external shows and exhibitions.
 You could incur travel costs which will vary according to the location.

 There is a wide range of facilities at our Knights Park campus, where this course is based.
 Kingston School of Art has recently completed an ambitious programme of investment, making significant improvements to our workshops and other resources, to ensure that students are exposed to as many creative pathways as possible.
 The workshops and studios at Knights Park are open for creative exploration and allow opportunities for students and staff to collaborate on projects and share ideas, whether they are studying or researching.
 There are many adaptable studio and workshop spaces, active breakout spaces and stronger vertical and horizontal connections.
 Our ground-breaking facilities include the following:

 All our facilities are open access, meaning you can use them whenever you want, whatever degree you're studying.

 The University also has its own on-site galleries, including:

 Since graduating I've worked for high fashion brands like Trussardi, Ray Ban, Armani, Levi's and Guess.
-I do worldwide campaigns almost every month and I have also started to work as a photoreporter, collaborating with the National Geographic here in Italy.
-The years at Kingston were some of my favorite moments in my whole life; not only with practicing photography but in terms of relationships and artistic dialogues.
+I do worldwide campaigns almost every month and I have also started to work as a photo-reporter, collaborating with the National Geographic here in Italy.
+The years at Kingston were some of my favourite moments in my whole life; not only with practising photography but in terms of relationships and artistic dialogues.

 A month ago, one of my campaigns was on a monitor right in Times Square in NY, and it was shot with the technique that I was shown in the photography studio at Kingston; the composition was inspired by one of my other classmates' final exhibitions.
 You and Kingston School of Art are in every shot I take, in every one of the 25 countries I visited this past year, and in the eyes of every top model I photograph!